TheGrove/grunt-channel-builder/README.md

 Type: `String`
 Default value: `src`

-A string value that is used to do something with whatever.
+A string value that represents the folder where the recursive search will start from.

 #### options.filePatterns
 Type: `Object`